 Postulated failures that could result from system interdependencies that are not part of the CLB and that have not been previously experienced need not be considered as part of a license renewal application (LRA).
 However, for some license renewal applicants, postulated failures that are part of the CLB may require consideration of more than the first level support systems.

+02.02 Objectives.

+The LRA safety review verifies the applicant: (1) identifies the appropriate SSCs that need to be managed for aging degradation, and (2) proposes additional actions needed to maintain the functionality of the SSCs in the period of extended operation.
+The CLB of a facility is modified to include programs and activities related to the aging management of SSCs through updates to the UFSAR and additional requirements added as part of the renewed operating license.

-02.02 The objectives of the LRIP are:
+The objectives of the LRIP are to:

-or the inspection of license renewal programs, documentation, and activities necessary for the staff to an applicant’s LRA, AMPs, implementation activities, and on-site documentation provide reasonable assurance that the effects of aging will be managed consistent with the CLB during the period of extended operation.
+Provide guidance for the inspection of license renewal programs, documentation, and other activities necessary for the staff to assess whether an applicant’s LRA, AMPs, implementation activities, and on-site documentation provide reasonable assurance that the effects of aging will be adequately managed consistent with the CLB during the period of extended operation.

-consistent with the licensee’s CLB, after the renewed license is issued.
+Assess the implementation and/or completion of license conditions, commitments for license renewal, AMPs that manage the effects of aging and time-limited aging analyses (TLAAs) consistent with the licensee’s CLB, after the renewed operating license is issued.

+Assess the implementation and/or completion of proposed license conditions, commitments for license renewal, AMPs and time-limited aging analyses (TLAAs) for applicants that meet the criteria in 10 CFR 2.109, “Effect of Timely Renewal

+Application,” in which the applicant has submitted an LRA 5 years before the expiration date of the original operating license, the NRC’s final decision regarding the renewal of the operating license is still under review, and the applicant plans to operate beyond the expiration date of the original operating license.

 2516-03 DEFINITIONS

+03.01 Current Licensing Basis.

-is the set of NRC requirements applicable to a specific plant and a licensee's written regulatory commitments for ensuring compliance with and operation within applicable NRC requirements and the plant specific design basis (including all modifications and additions to such commitments over the life of the license) that are docketed and in effect.
+The current licensing basis is the set of NRC requirements applicable to a specific plant and a licensee's written regulatory commitments for ensuring compliance with and operation within applicable NRC requirements and the plant specific design basis (including all modifications and additions to such commitments over the life of the license) that are docketed and in effect.
 The CLB includes the NRC regulations contained in 10 CFR Parts 2, 19, 20, 21, 26, 30, 40, 50, 51, 54, 55, 70, 72, 73, 100 and appendices thereto; orders; license conditions; exemptions; and technical specifications.
 It also includes the plant specific design-basis information defined in 10 CFR 50.2 as documented in the most recent final safety analysis report (FSAR) as required by 10 CFR 50.71; and the licensee's commitments remaining in effect that were made in docketed licensing correspondence such as licensee responses to NRC bulletins, generic letters, and enforcement actions, as well as licensee commitments documented in NRC safety evaluations or licensee event reports.